Document last updated 3/17/2014.Also watch the Ohio Judicial Conference Jury Service Video Brochure.

 The type of case determines the number of jurors who must agree on a verdict.

 A civil case is usually between two or more persons or companies that have a dispute concerning money, property or the meaning or force of a document or rule.
 The parties suing are called the plaintiffs.
 The parties being sued are called the defendants.
 In a civil case for money, jurors must decide if the defendant is liable, and, if so, the compensation due the plaintiff for the damage claimed.
 In civil cases, six jurors (three-fourths of the eight jurors) must agree on a verdict.
-In some cases, the jury may be required to respond to specific questions submitted to it.
+In some cases, the jury may have to respond to specific questions.

 In a criminal case, the defendant is a person charged with a crime (a violation of a law that includes a penalty).
-Because crimes are considered acts against the state, and because the state is responsible for legally enforcing the laws, the state of Ohio prosecutes these cases as the plaintiff, usually in the name of the state, city, county, village, etc. In a criminal case, 12 jurors must determine if an accused person is guilty or not guilty of a charge, and the verdict must be unanimous.
+Crimes are considered acts against the people; because the government is responsible for legally enforcing the laws, the government prosecutes these cases as the plaintiff, usually in the name of the state, city, county, village, etc. In a criminal felony case, 12 jurors must determine if an accused person is guilty or not guilty of a charge, and the verdict must be unanimous.
 Eight jurors determine guilty or innocence in a criminal misdemeanor case.

 What are the benefits of serving on a jury?

-Apprehension about being called for jury duty is understandable.
-People may fear that their time will be wasted or that the experience will be negative or an imposition.
+People may be apprehensive about jury duty and fear their time will be wasted or that the experience will be negative or an imposition.

 Most jurors, however, find that the experience is positive.
-Service offers the opportunity to learn about the legal system as well as the particular subject matter of the lawsuit.
-Jurors meet others and even make new friends during their service.
+Jurors learn about the legal system as well as the particular subject matter of the lawsuit.
+They meet others and may even make new friends during their service.
 They have the satisfaction of knowing they have contributed to our system of justice that cannot work without them.

 Court officials are careful to treat jurors courteously and professionally.
 They know that fair and just results for those before the court cannot be had without fair and impartial jurors.
-The benefits to individuals who serve are many, but the benefits of jury service to the entire community are huge.
+The benefits of jury service to the entire community are huge.